 Main reasons for rejected claims:

 - Negligence.
-This is the most common reason claims are rejected.
+Negligence is the most common reason claims are rejected.
 The adjuster will look for signs of improper maintenance while looking at the damage.
 For example, if shingles on the roof look like they are damaged or worn out already before the storm, the adjuster will reject that the damage to your house was due to the storm.
 The best way to minimize this from happening to you, is to keep up with regular maintenance and replace worn out materials as soon as you can.

 - Flooding.
 Flooding is typically not covered by homeowners insurance and you will need additional flood insurance for your home.
 This includes rising waters from rivers or lakes, flowing water from torrential downpours, and even water that backs up into your home from plumbing systems.
 Click here to find out more about flood insurance, or call your Noah Insurance Group Risk Advisor.